 Thea holds a Bachelor of Arts in Sociology from the University of Georgia and is a member of the National Society for Human Resource Professionals and volunteers for United Cerebral Palsy of Georgia.

-Mary Vincent is Program Director of Foster Care Services at The United Methodist Children’s Home where she works primarily out of the Decatur office.
+Mary Vincent is Vice President of Programs at The United Methodist Children’s Home; providing executive leadership and oversight to the Foster Care, Family Housing, Transitional Living, and Independent Living programs.
 Mary has been with The Children’s Home since 2005 when she joined the organization as a foster care worker.
 In 2010, she took on the role of Independent Living Program manager, before returning to the Foster Care Program in 2011 as the Program Director.
 Mary is a graduate of the University of Georgia where she obtained a bachelor’s degree in Psychology and a master’s Degree in Social Work.